William Willett: Freemason

 Willett was initiated into Camden Place Lodge on 1 November 1906.

 Family

-William Willett married twice, firstly in 1879 to Maria Mills (died 1905), with whom he had seven children; secondly in 1910 to Florence Strickland, with whom he had one daughter.
+Willett married twice, firstly in 1879 to Maria Mills (died 1905), with whom he had seven children; secondly in 1910 to Florence Strickland, with whom he had one daughter.

-Willett is a great-great-grandfather of Coldplay singer Chris Martin.
+Willett was the grandfather of John Willett, translator of Bertolt Brecht, and is a great-great-grandfather of Coldplay lead singer Chris Martin.